mhzawadi/invoiceplane/README.md

 ```

 We are linking the two containers and expose the HTTP port with a host URL of 127.0.0.1, you need to set the HOST_URL as nginx uses this to accept incoming requests.

+This will also setup a database called invoiceplane with the invoiceplane user having superuser access to this database

 ### Docker compose